ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/orderswrapup.md

 ### Placing Orders - Summary

-If all went well in the previous sections you will have created an order using GraphQL and sent it to the Vega Network to be processed.
+If all went well in the previous sections you will have created an order and sent it to the Vega Network to be processed.

 There were quite a few things happening so let's do a quick review.

-1. A **wallet** was created using the <a href="https://docs.fairground.vega.xyz/wallet-api/#sign-a-transaction" target="_blank">Vega Wallet REST API</a>.
+1. A **wallet** was created using the Vega Wallet REST API <a href="https://docs.fairground.vega.xyz/wallet-api/#sign-a-transaction" target="_blank">wallets command</a>.
-2. A prepareOrderSubmit GraphQL **mutation** creates a **blob** to sign.
-3. Transaction is signed using the <a href="https://docs.fairground.vega.xyz/wallet-api/#sign-a-transaction" target="_blank">Vega Wallet REST API</a>.
+2. Transaction is signed using the Vega Wallet REST API <a href="https://docs.fairground.vega.xyz/docs/api-howtos/submit-order/#4-compose-a-submit-order-message" target="_blank">sync command</a>.
-4. A submitTransaction GraphQL **mutation** sends the order to the network.
+3. The **propogate** field triggers the automatic sending of the transaction to the network.

 #### Transaction Processing